iogbole/israelo/draft/2021-03-04-pi-k8s-install-k3s.md

 Ansible installation is simple.
 You can either install it via `pip`, like this:

-`python3 -m pip install` # Ref - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#from-pip
+`python3 -m pip install`<br>

- or
+ or <br>
 `brew install ansible.`

-If you're on the Mac, although the pip option is the recommended method.
+If you're on a Mac.
+Although the pip option is the recommended method.

 ## Installing K3s on Raspberry Pi

-Rancher has a fully functional Ansible playbook that builds a Kubernetes cluster with K3s.
+Rancher has an Ansible playbook that builds a Kubernetes cluster with K3s.
 Let's set it up!

 1. Download the Ansible playbook to your Ansible control node - https://github.com/k3s-io/k3s-ansible/archive/master.zip
 2. Duplicate the `inventory/sample` directory to create an inventory for your RPis, that is :